SCS-CBU-CED-IAM/mobileid/README.md

   -d         - debug mode
-  -e         - encrypted receipt mobile     - mobile number message    - message to be signed userlang   - user language (one of en, de, fr, it) receipt    - optional success receipt message
+  -e         - encrypted receipt mobile     - mobile number message    - message to be signed (and displayed)
+               A placeholder #TRANSID# may be used anywhere in the message to include a unique transaction id userlang   - user language (one of en, de, fr, it) receipt    - optional success receipt message

-  Example ./mobileid-sign.sh -v +41792080350 'Do you want to login to corporate VPN?' en
+  Example ./mobileid-sign.sh -v +41792080350 'test.com: Do you want to login to corporate VPN? (#TRANSID#)' en
-          ./mobileid-sign.sh -t JSON -v +41792080350 'Do you want to login to corporate VPN?' en ./mobileid-sign.sh -v +41792080350 'Do you want to login to corporate VPN?' en 'Successful login into VPN' ./mobileid-sign.sh -v -e +41792080350 'Do you need a new password?' en 'Temporary password: 123456'
+          ./mobileid-sign.sh -t JSON -v +41792080350 'test.com: Do you want to login to corporate VPN? (#TRANSID#)' en ./mobileid-sign.sh -v +41792080350 'test.com: Do you want to login to corporate VPN? (#TRANSID#)' en 'test.com: Successful login into VPN'
+          ./mobileid-sign.sh -v -e +41792080350 'test.com: Do you need a new password? (#TRANSID#)' en 'test.com: Temporary password is 123456'
 ```

 ###### Receipt Request